seanjohn85/football-manager/README.md

 #### Using the application
-1. log in with any game and a unique game will be created
+1. log in with any name and a unique game will be created
 ![alt tag](https://github.com/seanjohn85/football-manager/blob/master/start.png)
 2. Select a team from the list of teams
 ![alt tag](https://github.com/seanjohn85/football-manager/blob/master/select.png)